Robert Barnes

 Luther’s conversion occurred while he was lecturing on the Psalms in 1519.

-Application.
 I don’t want us to miss some important truths here.

 Luther was a member of the visible church; he had the word and the sacraments.
 And yet he was previously unconverted.
-Luther was a church office, a teacher of theology.
+Luther was a church officer, a teacher of theology.
 And yet he was previously unconverted.

 Oh Beloved, the church does not save.
 The word and the sacraments left unapplied by the Holy Spirit do not save or sanctify.
 Church office does not save.
 Only God by His sovereign grace causes the true spiritual growth by His word.